amberframework/docs/getting-started/Installation/configuration.md

 With Amber you can encrypt your environment setting `amber encrypt {envrionment}`, this command will open your editor to allow make changes if needed and then encrypt the file `{envrionment}.enc`.

-A `{project_name}/.encryption_key` file is provided containing a secret key base this is by default added to your `.gitignore` so it does not get commited to your repository.
+A `{project_name}/.encryption_key` file is provided containing a secret key base this is by default added to your `.gitignore` so it does not get committed to your repository.
 Without the encryption key, you won't be able to decrypt your environment settings.

 > It's safe then to commit the encrypted file to your repository.
 Never commit the encryption key!